WEAYONNOH NELSON-DAVIES, J.D.

 ALAN KRINSKY, PhD, MPH

 Alan joined the Institute in January 2019.
 From 2016 through 2018, he worked on the data analytics team at Rhode Island Medicaid, part of the Executive Office of Health and Human Services.
 His work, much of which focused on long-term care, included program, policy, and fiscal analyses.
 Prior to this, Alan served as the Health Analytics Manager at one of Rhode Island’s Federally Qualified Health Centers and as a Senior Analyst at UMass Memorial Healthcare in Worcester.
-At the Institute, Alan’s primary responsibility will be analysis of the state budget, in the Rhode Island and national contexts, as well as consideration of the many associated revenue, tax, and expenditure policy issues.
+At the Institute, Alan’s primary areas of responsibility include analysis of the state budget, in the Rhode Island and national contexts, as well as consideration of the many associated revenue, tax, and expenditure policy issues.
 Alan earned a Master of Public Health Degree from Brown University in 2006 and a PhD in History and the History of Science from the University of Wisconsin-Madison in 2001 (with a doctoral dissertation titled Let Them Eat Horsemeat!: Science, Philanthropy, State, and the Search for Complete Nutrition in Nineteenth-Century France).
-He is a member of the Rhode Island Public Health Association and has served on the boards of a number of non-profit educational and religious organizations.

 Karina joined the Institute in 2016 to assist with the day-to-day administrative duties of EPI.
 Karina is also an administrative assistant for Rhode Island College Outreach Programs.
 Karina has a Medical Assistant Certificate from Rhode Island College.